 Canadian Natural continues to access and develop new natural gas opportunities, focusing on growing an already strong location inventory and optimizing existing production.

 Crude Oil and NGLs

-Canadian Natural is the largest producer of heavy crude oil in Canada with a competitive advantage through its vast land base.
-We balance heavy production with light crude oil, in situ oil sands, light synthetic upgraded oil sands, Pelican Lake medium crude oil and production of natural gas liquids.
+Canadian Natural is a significant producer of heavy crude oil in Canada with a competitive advantage through its vast land base.
+We balance heavy production with light crude oil, bitumen, SCO, Pelican Lake medium crude oil and production of natural gas liquids.
 Production is balanced as are project time horizons with near, mid and long term projects focusing on long-term value creation through a defined plan for profitable growth.

 Canadian Natural produces light crude oil and NGLs in all of the western Canadian core regions.
 The majority of the light pools are mature but as in heavy oil production, recovery factors are modest with recovery rates improving as new technology and EOR techniques are implemented.

 The Pelican Lake field is a premium asset within Canadian Natural’s crude oil portfolio, having had great success first with waterfloods followed by polymer floods.
 Pelican Lake is a large, shallow medium crude oil pool initially developed for primary production.
 Parts of the field were converted to waterflood, resulting in a significant production increase.
 Building on that success, polymer flood was tested and subsequently introduced, again resulting in significant increases in production.
 The application of the higher viscosity polymer flood increases oil recovery due to reduced fingering or breakthrough, which can happen when waterflooding.